thisisrandy/catan-randomizer/README.md

     Knights_](#cities-%26-knights), i.e. with a grain hex substituted for a forest hex.
 One pasture hex and the 12 chit have been removed to make way for the lake.
 See [below](#fishing-without-2-%26-12-chits).

+[^fish-attack-details]:
+    _Barbarian Attack_ is constructed so that every number chit is represented exactly once along the coastline, so it isn't possible to remove or combine the 2 & 12 chits without altering the scenario mechanics in an undesirable way.

 ##### Fishing without 2 & 12 chits